CarletonComputerScienceSociety/website/content/blog/2022-2023/2022-06-05-ccss-summer-dev-projects-introduction.md

 Hi!
 I'm Anjali, a 3rd-year Computer Science Honours student also pursuing a double minor in Criminology and Mathematics.
 I have a keen interest in Cyber Security and Web Development.
-Other than that, I am an extra curricular girl who is always engaged
+Other than that, I am an extracurricular girl who is always engaged.